 So what do we use?
 Something that’s clear and won’t stain.
 There are a few companies that sell specific products to protect your seats’ clear coat.
 Those are the best.
 Gtechniq L1 Leather Guard is my personal favorite.

-Lastly, if you like to think outside the box (and make your neighbors cringe!) you can use spray wax.
+Lastly, if you like to think outside the box, you can use spray wax.
 As long as it’s non-staining, you should be fine.
 The first rule of detailing applies here though – always, always test in an inconspicuous area first.
 Meguiar’s Ultimate Quik Wax is one that I’ve used for this with good results.

 Without these 3 steps there isn’t a fancy leather conditioner in the world that will save your seats from damage.
 Remember, keeping them clean and free of abuse is the way to make them last.